RetroDECK/ES-DE/USERGUIDE-DEV.md

 ~/ROMs/dos/UFO Enemy Unknown.zip
 ```

 The second option is to use the _Directories interpreted as files_ functionality explained elsewhere in this guide.
 This makes it possible to use other DOSBox forks than DOSBox-Pure, but requires some additional setup.
 How this works is that you create a .bat file inside each game directory with the name of the game, and inside this .bat file you enter the game file you would like to launch.
 You then rename the game directory to the name of the .bat file including the file extension.
 Doing this will present the game as a single entry while still giving you the ability to use any DOSBox fork.
-The negative side effect of this setup is that there is no way to launch any configuration utilities like SETUP.EXE or INSTALL.EXE unless you first switch to DOSBox-Pure as this fork will present you with a menu of which game file to launch.
+The negative side effect of this setup is that there is no way to launch configuration utilities like SETUP.EXE or INSTALL.EXE unless you first switch to DOSBox-Pure (as this fork will present you with a menu of which game file to execute when you have launched a game).
 On the other hand this is very easy to do in the rare instances where you want to change some game settings.

 Here's an example of the _Directories interpreted as files_ setup for use with any DOSBox fork: